 Leonard Mwesigwa is a PhD Student in Planning at University of Toronto.
-Born & raised in Uganda.
-He is a Professional Civil Engineer with Masters in Transportation Planning, Newcastle University, UK; MBA from Heriot Watt University, UK and a PgD in Project Planning & Management from Uganda Management Institute.
+Born and raised in Uganda, he is a professional Civil Engineer with a masters in Transportation Planning from Newcastle University, UK.
+He also holds an MBA from Heriot Watt University, UK, and a Postgraduate Diploma in Project Planning & Management from Uganda Management Institute.
 As a practicing Transport Planner he is passionate about urban transit systems in the Global South.
-His research aims at examining the potential use of Public Private Partnerships (PPPs) in the effective delivery of sustainable urban transit systems in rapidly urbanizing African cities.
-Specifically, it will explore how urban transit should be planned, financed and delivered in a neoliberal era.
+His research aims at examining the potential use of public private partnerships (PPPs) in the effective delivery of sustainable urban transit systems in rapidly urbanizing African cities.
+Specifically, he will explore how urban transit should be planned, financed and delivered in a neoliberal era.